Statistics Institute Overview

 About the Instructor

-Chris is a past member (twice) of the AP® Statistics Test Development Committee, and has served as a table leader and question leader for the AP® Statistics exam for 14 years.
-He taught statistics at George Washington High School in Cedar Rapids, IA, for over 25 years, and AP® Statistics from its inception until 2007, he passed the baton.
+Chris Olsen is a past member (twice) of the AP® Statistics Test Development Committee and recently joined the 15-year club of serving as a table leader and question leader for the AP® Statistics exam.
+After teaching statistics at George Washington High School in Cedar Rapids, IA, for over 25 years, and AP® Statistics from its inception until 2007, he passed the baton.

 College Board®, AP®, Advanced Placement Program® and Pre-AP® are registered trademarks of the College Board.
 Used with permission.